 - Show, don’t tell, drawing on your life

 experience and academic/volunteer/work record.
-General statements or claims can come
+Broad, general, abstract statements or claims can come

 - In other words, PROVE IT!

 Use their language

 - Research the funding organization's history, mission, and goals in great depth.
 Relate the organization's mission and goals to your own goals and qualifications.

 - Find a unifying “theme” for your personal statement.
 It shouldn't be corny or simple or cliché, but you do need to think about the Synopsis of You: What is it that you want your reader to remember about you?
 What is your deal?
 What are you about?
 How would you categorize the sum total of your activities to date?